opengovfoundation/legal-information/bylaws.md

 ### Section 11.
 Removal of Directors.

-Any Director may be removed for cause by vote of two-­thirds (2/3) of the Board of Directors at a meeting expressly called for that purpose.
+Any Director may be removed for cause by vote of two-thirds (2/3) of the Board of Directors at a meeting expressly called for that purpose.
 Such removal may occur only if the director involved is first provided with adequate notice of the charges against him in the form of a statement of such charges and an opportunity to appear before the Board of Directors or forward a written statement thereto in presentation of any defense of such charges.
 In these regards, the Board shall act on the basis of reasonable and consistent criteria, always with the objective of advancing the best interests of the Committee.

 ### Section 12.
 Resignation.